mattlightbourn1/mattlightbourn1/bapi_model.md

 Where there is the need to include one or more [Interested Party](#interestedParties) in a quote request.

 ### Business Details
 This is information about occupation, turnover, staff and other characteristics of the business.
+It is contained within [Commercial Operation](#commercialOperation)

 ### Situations
 For each business premises to be added to the policy, there will be a [Situation](#situation) added for each.
 This includes the physical address, information about the building, security and safety.
 Refer to the document section Add Situation.